SublimeLinter/SublimeLinter/docs/settings.rst

 =================== =========================================================================
 Token               Value
 =================== =========================================================================
-${sublime}          The full path to the Sublime Text packages directory
+${sublime}          The full path to the Sublime Text packages directory.
-${project}          The full path to the project’s parent directory, if available.
+${project}          The full path to the project file's parent directory, if available.
+${root}             The full path to the root folder of the current view in project or folder mode.
+Falls back to `${directory}` in single file mode.
 ${directory}        The full path to the parent directory of the current view’s file.
 ${home}             The full path to the current user’s home directory.
 ${env:x}            The environment variable 'x'.